yeswework/fabrica-dev-kit/README.md

 The inclusion of BEML, an HTML preprocessor, and PostCSS plugins, in Fabrica make the process of actually writing BEM markup and styles quicker, easier and less error-prone.

 As an example, let's take some vanilla BEM markup and styles.
 We're using `__` notation for elements and `--` notation for modifiers.
-(Other sources use slightly different syntaxes.)
+(If you prefer an alternative notation, you can configure it in `dev/gulpfile.js` by modifying the `beml` property of the `options` hash.)

 #### Before...